-I occasionally get people saying things like, “I can't imagine what it's like to be disabled,” and it's true: unless you are disabled then you can’t begin to imagine what it's like to have something that affects every single aspect of your life.
-(And I’m fully aware that disabilities aren’t just physical and of course I include non-physical, too; if you haven’t got it then you can’t know what it’s like.)
+I occasionally get people saying things like, “I can't imagine what it's like to be disabled,” and it's true: unless you are disabled, physically or otherwise, then you cannot begin to imagine what it's like to have something that affects every single aspect of your life.
 And I mean it: there is nothing that my disability doesn't affect.
-It affects my movement, using my arms and hands, my face and speech, my eyes and eyesight, my speech, eating and drinking, my sleep, and even the way I think; my thoughts when going anywhere include accessibility, needing the toilet, having assistance with eating, drinking, and everything else.
+It affects my movement, using my arms and hands, my face, my eyes and eyesight, my speech, eating and drinking, my sleep, and even the way I think; my thoughts when going anywhere include accessibility, needing the toilet, having assistance with eating, drinking, and everything else.

 The most important thing it affects is my lifespan.
-When I was diagnosed back in 1985 the doctors and specialists knew very little about my particular flavour of muscular dystrophy and, I assume to hedge their bets, they informed my parents that I'd “be in a wheelchair by 16 years old and dead by 20.”
-(Incidentally, I was never told this but my mother saw fit to tell various friends of mine along with instructions never to let on that she’d done so.)
-Years later and the specialists had learned more, thanks, in part, to a research program I was voluntarily a part of, and so adjusted their estimates to “we don't really know.”
+When I was diagnosed, the doctors and specialists knew very little about my particular flavour of muscular dystrophy and, I assume to hedge their bets, informed my parents that I'd “be in a wheelchair by 16 years old and dead by 21.”
+Years later and the specialists had learned more, thanks in part to a research program I was a part of, and so adjusted their estimates to “we don't really know.”